Linear Regression from Strategic Data Sources

 In other words, the covariance of the generalized least-square estimator is minimal in the positive-semidefinite order among the covariances of \emph{all linear unbiased estimators}.
 This optimality result is known as the Aitken theorem~\cite{aitken}.
-Applied specifically to homoschedastic noise (i.e., when all noise variances are identical), it is known as the Gauss-Markov theorem~\cite{Hastie09a}, which establishes the optimality of the ordinary least squares estimator.
+Applied specifically to homoscedastic noise (i.e., when all noise variances are identical), it is known as the Gauss-Markov theorem~\cite{Hastie09a}, which establishes the optimality of the ordinary least squares estimator.
 Both theorems provide a strong argument in favor of using least squares to estimate $\betab$, in the presence of fixed noise variance (i.e., non-strategic agents).